Student-of-Python/BinomialOptionsModeling/README.md

 Note that instead of the probabilities given, P(U) or P(D), we use risk-neutral probability.
 This is because we want to ensure **no arbitrage** -- meaning there is no way to make a riskless profit by combining stocks and options. [^Further Info]

 Although it may be complicated, it'll be easier to understand once broken down.
-Inside the formula, it'll look identical as if you were to just compute regular expected value of the option, except we used risk nuetral probability instead of up and down probabilities.
+Inside the formula, it'll look identical as if you were to compute the regular expected value of the option, except we used risk-neutral probability instead of up and down probabilities.

 $$
 V_{current} = (p_{up} \cdot V_{\text{up}} + (1-p_{down}) \cdot V_{\text{down}})